thorstenschwandt/mptqr/README.md

 <h3>App updates</h3>
 There is no separate update routine.
 Simply proceed as described in the section "Installing the App".
 It is not necessary to uninstall the app first.

+<h3>How to de-Install the app</h3>
+The un-installation is done from the same dialog (see above "Install the App").
+The administrator may un-install the app at anytime from the vaults applications listing.
+The QR-Link-Feature will be gone the next time that the user logs off their M-Files Client.

 <h3>How can we configure it?</h3>
 Well there is not much to configure, since the app will do its job straightaway.<br/>But if you'd like to hide some of the elements and functions of the app (like this help- or the about page), you'll need to export the app from M-Files management console, unzip it and edit the "QS_config.js" file that is part of this client extension package.
 The config file itself is pretty self-explaining and if you read the remarks you can easily configure it to suit your needs.
 Now save it and zip it again to reimport it into M-Files management console.
 Once M-Files clients do a logoff-logon, they'll experience the new configuration!<br/>